aary-gaind/neural-decoding/EEG-EyeGazeCL (Vision Transformers + Contrastive Learning to decode eeg eye gaze)/README.md

 # EEG-GazeCL
-Contrastive Spatial Decoding of Gaze from EEG
+Contrastive Spatial Decoding of Eye Gaze from EEG

 ## Overview
 EEG-GazeCL is a deep learning framework for decoding spatial gaze targets from EEG signals.